ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Regression.md

 )
 ```
 When the model is fit on the training data, the resulting score is -0.437.
 To better understand which features
-are most important in the model,
+are most important in the model, they are observed in the plot below, ranked by importance.
+By far, the strongest indicator
+for predicting the amount of NPS sites is population, followed by percent of population at the highest income level.
+population below the line of poverty.

 <div id="hv-chart-1"></div>